How to detect asbestos: Oculyze asbestos survey app

 First off, because they are so widespread.
 And while some are in plain sight, like the asbestos-cement roofs in Europe, on many occasions asbestos can be found in almost every part of a building, from its floors to the insulation and the heating or cooling systems.
 This is a particularly frightening thought when considering that there is an overall agreement in the scientific community over the fact that there is no safe exposure limit.

-Secondly, because just collecting the samples alone can disturb the material and cause the release of asbestos fibers.
+Secondly, because just collecting the samples alone can disturb the asbestos containing materials and cause the release of asbestos fibers.
 Only asbestos professionals know how to extract the samples and place them in an appropriate container before sending them for testing.

 Last but not least, because the methods used by lab technicians to identify the asbestos minerals, most commonly phase contrast polarized light microscopy (PLM), transmission electron microscopy (TEM), and SEM (scanning electron microscopy) are laborious.